reke592/rdbdiff/README.md

-### SQLDiff
+### SQLDiff Schema

 A tool to compare database schema.
+Exit code 1 if the schema does not match.

+**Sample Use Case:** To fail a pipeline.

 #### 📋 **TODO: Comparison Features to Implement**

 - MySql

   - ✅ Tables
   - ✅ Indexes
   - ✅ Stored Procedures
+  - ✅ Functions

+#### 📋 **TODO: CLI Output to Implement**

+- CLI Output
+  - ✅ Console.table
+  - ✅ Show Create
-  - ⬛ Functions
+  - ⬛ Show Fix

 ### Usage